mridul037/mridul037/README.md

 **Quote of the hour:**

-It is easier to change the specification to fit the program than vice versa.
+Imagination is more important than knowledge.

-~ Alan Perlis
+~ Albert Einstein
 <pre>

 </pre>